joshuadavidthomas/docs2markdown/README.md

 Convert HTML documentation to Markdown with support for multiple output formats and documentation types.

 `docs2markdown` transforms HTML documentation into clean, readable Markdown.
-Whether you're working with Sphinx-generated documentation, generic HTML docs, or need AI-friendly text output, `docs2markdown` handles the conversion while preserving structure and formatting.
 It works as both a CLI tool for quick conversions and a Python library for integration into your projects.

 ## Requirements